nhcarrigan/becca-docs/docs/privacy-policy.md

 ## Access to Data

-Access to Data is only permitted to Becca's developers, and only in the scope required for the development, testing, and implementation of features for Becca.
-Data is not sold, provided to, or shared with any third party, except where required by law or a Terms of Service agreement.
+Access to Data are only permitted to Becca's developers, and only in the scope required for the development, testing, and implementation of features for Becca.
+Data are not sold, provided to, or shared with any third party, except where required by law or a Terms of Service agreement.
 You may request a copy of your data via [our support server](https://chat.nhcarrigan.com) or [email](mailto:privacy@beccalyria.com).

 ## Storage of Data

-Data is stored in a MongoDB database.
+Data are stored in a MongoDB database.
 The database is secured to prevent external access, however no guarantee is provided and Becca's owners assume no liability for the unintentional or malicious breach of Data.
 In the event of an unauthorised Data access, users will be notified through the Discord client application.

 ## Off-Platform Data

 Becca collects the following data for the following purposes.
 These data are stored in our database.

+### Analytics

+Becca collects anonymous analytics to help us identify where best to focus on new features and maintenance.

+- `Errors`: Becca counts how many errors are encountered, and whether they are handled or unhandled.
+- `Guilds`: Becca counts how many Discord servers she is in.
+- `Members`: Becca counts how many Discord users she serves.
+- `Commands`: Becca counts how many times each command is used.
+- `Events`: Becca counts how many gateway events she receives from Discord.

+**Visibility**: These data are publicly available on our analytics dashboard.

+**Optout**: As these data are completely anonymous, you cannot opt out of them.

 ### Activity System

 Becca tracks the number of times you use a command or component.
-This data is used to identify users who interact with the bot more.
+These data are used to identify users who interact with the bot more.

 - `User ID`: Becca uses your Discord user ID to identify you and associate the database record with your account.
 - `Activity`: Becca tracks the number of times you have used an application command (slash command, button, context menu, select menu).
 Becca does not store any specific information about those commands, just the counts.

-**Visibility**: This data is publicly visible through the `activity` context menu option.
+**Visibility**: These data are publicly visible through the `activity` context menu option.

 **Optout**: You can opt out of this data collection with the `/optout` command, or by request in our [support server](https://chat.nhcarrigan.com).
-This data is not automatically deleted, but can be deleted upon request in our [support server](https://chat.nhcarrigan.com).
+These data are not automatically deleted, but can be deleted upon request in our [support server](https://chat.nhcarrigan.com).

 ### Currency System

 Becca tracks your total currency value and the last time you used a currency command.
-This data is used to manage the currency-based rewards for our support server, and for the cooldown systems on currency commands.
+These data are used to manage the currency-based rewards for our support server, and for the cooldown systems on currency commands.

 - `User ID`: Becca uses your Discord user ID to identify you and associate the database record with your account.
 - `Currency Total`: Becca tracks your currency total.
 - `Command Usage`: Becca tracks when you last used each currency command for the cooldown system.

-**Visibility**: This data is not publicly visible, but will be seen by other members when you use the `/currency view` command.
+**Visibility**: These data are not publicly visible, but will be seen by other members when you use the `/currency view` command.

 **Optout**: You can opt out of this data collection by refraining from using the `/currency` commands, or by using the `/optout` command, or by request in our [support server](https://chat.nhcarrigan.com).
-This data is not automatically deleted, but can be deleted upon request in our [support server](https://chat.nhcarrigan.com).
+These data are not automatically deleted, but can be deleted upon request in our [support server](https://chat.nhcarrigan.com).

 ### Emote System